Up to: Polygons

+The regular n-gon, for a fixed n, is unique up to similarity.
+In other words, the "similarity" equivalence relation over the regular n-gons (for a fixed n) has only one equivalence class; it is impossible to produce two regular n-gons which are not similar to each other.

 Group theory

 In group theory, one may have a group G acting on a set X, in which case, one might say that two elements of X are equivalent "up to the group action"—if they lie in the same orbit.

 Another typical example is the statement that "there are two different groups of order 4 up to isomorphism", or "modulo isomorphism, there are two groups of order 4".
-This means that there are two equivalence classes of groups of order 4—assuming that one considers groups to be equivalent if they are isomorphic.
+This means that, if one considers isomorphic groups "equivalent", there are only two equivalence classes of groups of order 4, prototypically the cyclic group of order 4 and the Klein four-group.

 Nonstandard analysis

 A hyperreal x and its standard part st(x) are equal up to an infinitesimal difference.

-Computer science

-In computer science, the term up-to techniques is a precisely defined notion that refers to certain proof techniques for (weak) bisimulation, and to relate processes that only behave similarly up to unobservable steps.